 While in Stockholm you might be interested in booking one of these guided tours and visits which likely will be cheaper than those offered on board.

-If you are looking for some ideas about what to do in Stockholm for free, what to see and do in Stockholm in 3 days, or getting to know Stockholm and the archipelago by boat check the links througout the article.
+If you are looking for some ideas about what to do in Stockholm for free, what to see and do in Stockholm in 3 days, or exploring Stockholm’s archipelago by boat on a cruise check the links througout the article.
 If you have any doubt, comment or question feel free to leave me a message below and I’ll get back to you as soon as possible.